Little Malvern Priory

 Photographs

-In my role as Archivist, I have been given a recently rediscovered photo album of “Friends of Little Malvern Priory” social events up to Harvest Festival 1996.
+I have been given a rediscovered photo album of “Friends of Little Malvern Priory” social events up to Harvest Festival 1996.

 This is a delightful album, and, wonderfully, has titles underneath with everyone’s names.
 A Godsend for a forgetful person like myself!